Changes to NDIS worker screening clearances

 Approved providers which are supporting NDIS participants in residential aged care will be required to meet the requirements of the NDIS Practice Standards in addition to the requirements of the Aged Care Quality Standards.
 The NDIS Quality and Safeguards Commission is responsible for assessing compliance against the NDIS Practice Standards.

-Approved provider Support Hub
+Approved providers Support Hub

 The Support Hub is a dedicated website for residential aged care providers to easily access information and resources all in the one place.